gsidhu/raspi-scripts/radio-server/README.md

 # Pi Music Server

-A web-app to stream internet radio stations.
+A web-app to stream internet radio stations and optionally scrobble them to last.fm.

 Designed to run on a Raspberry Pi.
 Includes Bluetooth speaker integration for wireless audio output.